rdegges/rdegges-blog/articles/2011/devops-django-part-2-the-pain-of-deployment.md

 components, or scaling our components.

-Given the fact that we have so many different technologies (a lot of them requiring their own servers and redundancy), complexity couldn't be helped--even using modern tools like puppet, monit, nagios, etc.
+Given the fact that we have so many different technologies (a lot of them requiring their own servers and redundancy), complexity couldn't be helped-- even using modern tools like puppet, monit, nagios, etc.

 If you're into *devops* type stuff, you might be wondering what problems I had given my setup.
 After all, a majority of the technologies I was using are quite popular in high-tech circles.
-People look at you funny if you work at a tech company that ***doesn't*** use puppet (or chef) and nagios.
-These tools have a reputation for making your life easier (as a developer), and ***supposedly*** let you focus more on coding than sysadmin taks.
+People look at you funny if you work at a tech company that *doesn't* use puppet (or chef) and nagios.
+These tools have a reputation for making your life easier (as a developer), and *supposedly* let you focus more on coding than sysadmin tasks.

 **Despite the hype, building out your infrastructure and monitoring tools is hard.
 Really hard.
 If you want to do it right.**

 Firstly, let's talk time.
 The time required to learn all of the infrastructure technologies we used was immense.
 As anyone who knows me can attest, I spend a ridiculous amount of time programming.
 Even with the insane hours I consistently pull hacking code, it took a long time before I was able to build quality puppet modules, monitoring scripts, and deployment tools.

-Once we started heavily using our infrastructure toolset: puppet, nagios, monit, etc., I found that I'd spend ***at least*** 90% of my time throughout the workday either:
+Once we started heavily using our infrastructure tool set: puppet, nagios, monit, etc., I found that I'd spend *at least* 90% of my time throughout the workday either:

 -   Writing new monitoring and deployment modules.